Phishing NG. Bypassing 2FA with Modlishka.

 The following link can be used to view your launched test page.
 You can notice how the ‘ident’ parameter is hidden from the user on a first request: https://loopback.modlishka.io?ident=user_tracking_param.

-Collected credentials can be found in the ‘log’ file or via one of the included plugins (this includes session impersonation - still in beta though):
+Collected credentials, 2FA tokens and all other requests (for all related domains) can be found in the ‘log’ file or in one of the included plugins (this includes session impersonation proof-of-concept - still in beta though):

 5. Customize your settings